Handcrafted silver and sea glass jewellery, made in Yorkshire

 Using simple tools and traditional techniques, I carefully incorporate these gem-like treasures into my hand crafted jewellery.
 I work mainly in silver and, by conscious choice, use recycled silver in the majority of my work - the perfect complement to the sea glass and its impeccable eco credentials.

 I sell my work at a number of events throughout the year, and have occasional shop openings here on my website.
-If you’d like to be the first to hear what’s happening, please sign up to my newsletter on the home page.
+If you’d like to be the first to hear what’s happening, please sign up to my newsletter.